gradle/gradle/design-docs/gradle-3.0.md

 ## Tooling API clean ups

+* Remove support for consumers older than 1.6, will allow the provider to drop support for `BuildActionRunner` protocol.
 * Remove the old `ProgressListener` interfaces and methods.
-These are superceded by the new interfaces.
+These are superseded by the new interfaces.
 However, the new interfaces are supported only by Gradle 2.5 and later, so might need to defer the removal until 4.0.
 * Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `org.gradle.tooling`, to remove package cycle from the API.